juji/sequencialize/README.md

 Run async functions in sequence.
 Queue async functions.

 How to make parallel-running async function run sequencially?
-This resolve a problem when something like `findAndUpdate` creates two entries when run almost parallel.
+This module tries to resolve the problem when something like `findAndUpdate` creates two entries when run almost parallel.

-So, just chain them.
+So, we just chain them.

 If you are using message broker to queue potentially-breaking parallel function calls, you won't need this.